layilin/SP23-33852/glossary.md

 ## Plants

 - Acajou \(*Anacardium occidentale*\).
 Another name for the cashew or cashewnut tree.
 Its native range is Trinidad to tropical South America.
-The fruit is caustic and was supposedly used by women in the eighteenth-century Caribbean as a chemical peel to remove freckles (Riddell 82-83; also see Grainger's note in Book IV, p.
-132).

 - Acassee.
 Probably the sweet acacia (*Acacia farnesiana*), also known as the West Indian black-thorn.

 - Almond \(*Prunus dulcis*\).
 A nut primarily native to western Asia.

 - Anana \(*Ananas comosus*\).
 Pineapple.
-It originated in Central or South America, and was brought by Amerindians to the Caribbean (Higman 188).
+It originated in Central or South America and was brought by Amerindians to the Caribbean (Higman 188).

 - Anata \(*Bixa orellana*\).
 Also anatta, anatto, or annatto.
 A low, shrubby tree native to the tropical Americas that was used from precolonial times by indigenous peoples to produce a reddish-orange dye.

-- Angola.
-Refers to the pigeon pea.
+- Angola's bloomy bush.
+Refers to the pigeon pea (*Cajanus cajan*).
 Pigeon pea is a drought-resistant crop that has historically been important for small-scale farmers in semi-arid areas.
 It was commonly grown in provision grounds because it could survive without much water or attention.
 It is native to South Asia and was first domesticated in India.
 By 2000 BCE, it also was being cultivated in East Africa, from where it was brought to the Americas, most likely as a result of the slave trade.

 - Avocado.
 Grainger mentions two kinds of avocado in his note in Book I, p.
 8: "the one bearing a green fruit, which is the most delicate, and the other a red, which is less esteemed, and grows chiefly in Mexico."
 There are multiple varieties of avocado.
 The one that Grainger identifies as bearing a green fruit may be *Persea americana* var. *americana*, also known as the West Indian avocado.
 The one that Grainger identifies as growing chiefly in Mexico may be *Persea americana* var. *drymifolia*, also known as the Mexican avocado.

 - Baccacoua.
-A kind of cassava mentioned by Jean Antoine Bruletout de Préfontaine in his *Maison rustique, à l'usage des habitans de la partie de la France équinoxiale connue sous le nom de Cayenne* (1763), consumed only by the Amerindians in Cayenne, a French colony on the northeastern coast of South America (now the name of the capital of French Guiana).
+A kind of cassava (*Manihot esculenta*) that Grainger claims only Amerindians consumed (versus Europeans and Africans).

 - Balm.
 The name of various aromatic plants, particularly those of the genera *Melissa* and *Melittis*.